k5lowe/Ad-Renewal-Automation/README.md

 - Selenium WebDriver
 - Keyboard/Mouse Automation

+## Notes ##

+In my code, Kijiji_Ad_Automation, I initially hardcoded the login credentials directly in the script, but this is not a good security practice.
+A better approach is to store the login information in a separate, secure file (e.g., a text file or environment variables) and have the script read the credentials from there.

 ## Attributions & Remarks ##

 The entirity of this project rested on the kind help of the following websites.
 As always, ChatGPT proved an immense help when nothing else worked (thank you Sam!).